Read on the ACIM CE App: https://acimce.app/:W-91

 The first idea, central to the lesson, is that “miracles and vision necessarily go together” (1:1).
 We are told this bears frequent repetition, and that it is central to our new thought system.
 The whole nature of what the Course means by a miracle is touched on here.
 A miracle is not really a change in anything outside of our mind; it is a change in perception, a “shift to vision”:

-As the ego would limit your perception of your brothers to the body, so would the Holy Spirit release your vision and let you see the Great Rays shining from them, so unlimited that they reach to God.
-It is this shift to vision that is accomplished in the holy instant.
+As the ego would limit your perception of your brothers to the body, so would the Holy Spirit release your vision and let you see the great rays shining from them, so unlimited that they reach to God.
+It is this shift in vision that is accomplished in the holy instant.
 (T-15.IX.1:1-2)

 “The miracle is always there” (1:4).
 What changes is our acceptance or rejection of vision; we either see it or we don’t.
 It is always present.
 What changes is our awareness.
 So to experience the miracle, we must have vision.
 We must let go of darkness in order to see the light.
 As the section titled “What Is a Miracle?” puts it:

 A miracle is a correction.
 It does not create, nor really change at all.
-It merely looks on devastation, and reminds the mind that what it sees is1 false.
-(W-pII.13.1:1-3)
+It merely looks on devastation and reminds the mind that what it sees is false.
+(W-WI.13.1:1-3)1

 The devastation is what we see with our eyes.
 The Course is very plainspoken about physical sight: “The body’s eyes do not perceive the light” (6:3).
 “You do not doubt that the body’s eyes can see.
 You do not doubt the images they show you are reality” (3:3-4).
 And yet the lesson is clearly asking us to do just that, to doubt that our eyes really see, and to doubt that what they see is real.
 We have to let go of the darkness to see the light, and what the body’s eyes show us is not light; therefore it must be darkness.
 We need a shift to a new kind of vision.

 The exercises today are designed to help us realize that we are something other than a body; we are looking for a very concrete experience.
-In paragraph 7 we are told: “You need to be aware of what the Holy Spirit uses to replace the image of a body” (7:2).
-“You need to feel something to put your faith in” (7:3).
-“You need a real experience of something else” (7:4).
+In paragraph 8 we are told: “You need to be aware of what the Holy Spirit uses to replace the image of a body” (8:2).
+“You need to feel something to put your faith in” (8:3).
+“You need a real experience of something else” (8:4).
 An awareness, a feeling, an experience.
-There is something within us, a certain strength, “which makes all miracles within your easy reach” (4:4).
+There is something within us, a certain strength, “which makes all miracles within your easy reach” (4:6).
 We don’t realize how strong we are!
-And more than that: “Your efforts, however meager, are fully supported by the strength of God and all His Thoughts” (10:1).
+And more than that: “Your efforts, however meager they may be, are fully supported by the strength of God and all His thoughts” (11:1).
 I always think of this by an analogy, something akin to sound waves or radio waves.
 When my little willingness strikes the right wavelength, I suddenly find myself joined by the harmony of the universe, a powerful beam of divine energy that resonates with me.
 If we can strike the right frequency of thought today, we will find that awareness, sense that feeling, and have that experience that takes us beyond the body, and into vision.

 Isn’t this worth ten minutes of effort, three times today?
 I know I think it is.